Intermittent percolation and the scale-free distribution of vegetation clusters: Percolation-like transition in the temporally heterogeneous model

-Unless explicitly said, all simulations are ran for $\sigma=0.25$, without loss of generality.
-Given the subtleties usually encountered when determining whether a given distribution follows a power law or not, let us stress that in the forthcoming analyses we employ the standard most-stringent statistical tests --following the methods introduced in \cite{Clauset} (see also Appendix)-- to fit power laws and to decide whether they provide better fits than e.g. exponentials.
-In particular, for each distribution $P(s)$ at a given density $\rho$ we obtain the parameters $C, \tau$ and $\Delta s$ in Eq.(\ref{tau}) that maximize the normalized log-likelihood of the fit (see Appendix).
-Our analyses reveal that cluster-size distributions conform to a power-law curve for at least two (and up to four) decades (see Fig. \ref{TCP_collapse-Ps}A and B, and Table \ref{table:fit_averaged}).
-In this case, contrary to the pure contact process, the scale-free behavior of the cluster-sizes holds within a wide range of densities, with continuously varying exponents.
-Simple eye inspection of Fig. \ref{TCP_collapse-Ps}A and B already reveals that the exponent $\tau$, characterizing the observed power-law decay, displays a non-monotonic variation with population density $\rho$ (see Fig. \ref{TCP_collapse-Ps}C).
-In particular, the fitted value decreases from $\tau\simeq2.59$ (for $\rho= 0.02$) up to $\tau\simeq1.63$ (for $\rho \approx 0.5$), that value $\tau$ increases again up to $\tau\simeq3.12$ (for $\rho \approx 0.7$) (see Fig. \ref{TCP_collapse-Ps}C and Table \ref{table:fit_averaged}).
+In what follows, we present the results of computational analyses for the resulting $ P(s)$ distributions for different values of $\rho$. \neww{Let us underline before going forward that, this way of proceeding considers configurations (``snapshots'') generated under different dynamical conditions to generate one single probability distribution function for each density value.} In other words, the obtained results for a fixed value of $\rho$ correspond to a mixture of different dynamical processes, e.g. with different values of $\bar{p}$ and with diverse realizations of the temporal disorder, but nevertheless, well-defined probability-distribution functions emerge.

-Observe that --similarly to the standard/isotropic percolation case-- the average cluster size of finite clusters (i.e. the mean of these distributions) increases monotonously as the control parameter is increased in the subcritical phase and it starts decreasing once the percolation threshold is reached and finite clusters start merging together or with the percolating giant cluster (if it exists) \cite{Christensen-book}.
-However, it is remarkable that opposed to the standard/isotropic percolation case, power laws provide a good fit for the cluster-size distribution not only at the critical point but also in a wide parameter range above and below such a value, i.e. we observe scale-free cluster sizes through a wide range of densities.
+Using the statistics collected this way, one can find that the best fit to $P(s)$ for each value of $\rho$.
+Given the subtleties usually encountered when determining whether a given distribution follows a power law, let us stress that in the forthcoming analyses we employ the standard most-stringent statistical tests (following the methods introduced in \cite{Clauset}; see Appendix) to fit power laws and to decide whether they constitute a better fit than e.g. exponential distributions.
+Careful analyses reveal that --for a large variety of values of $\rho$-- cluster-size distributions conform to power-law curves for at least two (and up to four) decades in size (see Figure \ref{TCP_collapse-Ps}A and B, and Table \ref{table:fit_averaged}).
+In particular, one can estimate the parameters $C, \tau$, $s_{min}$, and $s_{max}$ in Eq.(\ref{tau}) that maximize the normalized log-likelihood of the fit (see Appendix).